 - Facial pain

 Botulinum toxin is the same substance that can cause potentially fatal food poisoning in improperly preserved foods.
 However, in small precise amounts delivered by injection, it offers profound relief to migraine sufferers.
-Originally developed in the 1970s to treat strabismus (lazy eye) and blepharospasm (uncontrollable blinking), Jean and Alastair Carruthers discovered that some patients who were injected with cosmetic Botox experienced relief from migraine symptoms that had been unresponsive for years.
+Originally developed in the 1970s to treat strabismus (lazy eye) and blepharospasm (uncontrollable blinking), Jean and Alastair Carruthers discovered that some patients who were injected with cosmetic Botulinum experienced relief from migraine symptoms that had been unresponsive for years.

-Botox can also help manage the following conditions:
+Botulinum can also help manage the following conditions:

 - Focal limb dystonia (upper limb spasticity)